 Nomination and Remuneration Committee

-As on the date of the Board Report, the Nomination and Remuneration Committee comprised of five Independent Directors namely Mr. Vishwambhar C. Saraf - (Chairman), Mr. Vinod Agarwala, Mr. Jagdeesh Mal Mehta, Ms. Vaishali Choudhari and Mr. Aubrey Rebello, members of the committee.
+As on March 31,2022, the Nomination and Remuneration Committee comprised of five Independent Directors namely Mr. Vishwambhar C. Saraf - (Chairman), Mr. Vinod Agarwala, Mr. Jagdeesh Mal Mehta, Ms. Vaishali Choudhari and Mr. Aubrey Rebello, members of the committee.

 Nomination and Remuneration Policy

-The Nomination and Remuneration Policy recommended by the Nomination and Remuneration Committee is duly approved by the Board of Directors of the Company and the Remuneration Policy of the Company is attached to the Boards Report as Annexure-IV.
+The Nomination and Remuneration Policy recommended by the Nomination and Remuneration Committee is duly approved by the Board of Directors of the Company and the Remuneration Policy of the Company is attached to the Boards Report as Annexure-III.

 Corporate Social Responsibility (CSR)

 Pursuant to Section 135 of the Act a Corporate Social Responsibility (CSR) Committee was constituted.
 As at March 31,2022, the CSR Committee comprised of two Executive Directors and one Independent Director namely Mr. Sharad Kumar Saraf, Mr. Sudarshan Kumar Saraf and Ms. Vaishali Choudhari.

 Corporate Social Responsibility Policy recommended by CSR Committee of the Directors has been approved by the Board of Directors of the Company.
-The same is available on the website of the Company i.e. www.technocraftgroup. com and also attached to this Report as Annexure-V.
+The same is available on the website of the Company i.e. www.technocraftgroup. com and also attached to this Report as Annexure-IV.

-The disclosure relating to the amount spent on Corporate Social Responsibility activities of the Company for the financial year ended March 31, 2019 is attached to this Report as Annexure-VI.
+The disclosure relating to the amount spent on Corporate Social Responsibility activities of the Company for the financial year ended March 31,2022 is attached to this Report as Annexure-V.

 Transfer of unclaimed / unpaid dividend to Investor Education and Protection Fund (IEPF)

-In accordance with Section 124(6) of the Act, read with the IEPF Rules, all the shares in respect of which dividend has remained unclaimed or unpaid for seven consecutive years or more are required to be transferred to the demat Account of the IEPF Authority.
-Accordingly, all the shares in respect of which dividends were declared upto the financial years ended March 31, 2011 and remained unpaid or unclaimed were transferred to the IEPF.
+In accordance with Section 124(6) of the Act, read with the IEPF Rules, all the shares in respect of which dividend has remained unclaimed or unpaid for seven consecutive years or more are required to be transferred to the demat account of the IEPF Authority.
+Accordingly, all the shares in respect of which dividends were declared upto the financial years ended March 31, 2015 and remained unpaid or unclaimed were /will be transferred to the IEPF.
 The details of such shares transferred have been uploaded in the Companys website www.technocraftgroup.com.